Park bookings and consents

 Read our guidelines for using Council parks:

-If you are unsure whether your park activity requires an application or whether it might be prohibited or restricted, contact Council for more information.
+If you are unsure whether your park activity requires an application or is prohibited or restricted, contact Council for more information.